jayanthzarco/jayanthzarco/README.md

 - 👋 Hi, I’m @Jayanth
 - 👀 I’m interested in ...
 3D PIPELINE DEVELOPMENT FOR GAMES,CGI AND VFX
 - 🌱 I’m currently learning ...
-ADVANCE API CONCEPTS OF CG SOFTWARES
+USD WORKFLOW and ADVANCE API CONCEPTS OF CG SOFTWARES
 - 💞️ I’m looking to collaborate on ...
 PIPELINE TD
 - 📫 How to reach me ... jayu.zroco@gmail.com
 - 😄 Pronouns: ... jaya